dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 #### Display

 - **User information on lock screen** - Configure the user information that is displayed when the session is locked.
-If not configured, user display name, domain and username are shown.
+If not configured, user display name, domain, and username are shown.
     - **User display name only**
     - **Do not display user information**
     - **Not configured** - User display name, domain, and user name